orelmousaffi/flutter-workshop/WORKSHOP.md

   - Complete the session by having a notifier pass state between pages.

 - Session #2:

   - Build out a branch that has the bare minimum setup to build out the trip form.
   - Save trips in local storage.
   - Start building the `My Trips` page.
-  - Delete trip functionality.
   - Final version of this session would load added trips to the `My Trips` page.
-  - Add error handling.

 - Session #3:

   - Add API integration for weather data.
+  - Clean up UI -- [Implmented but not 'code-along']
+  - display weather features accordingly.

+  - Navigate back to `MyTrips` after adding a trip.
+  - Delete trip functionality.
   - Have user feedback (i.e toast message)
-  - Implement unit testing for respective components.
-  - Clean up UI; display weather features accordingly.
-  - Add some feature so that they can use what they learned to build the 3rd tab.

 - For each session create a git brach
 - Each git branch will have comments to fill in the logic focused in the respective session